Medical, Psychiatric and Nursing Oversight

 - Each adolescent is cared for by her own team of psychiatrists including a board certified psychiatrist and a board certified child and adolescent psychiatrist.

 - Genetic testing for psychotropic medication responsiveness, which can be performed prior to starting medication, is one way that Clementine psychiatry is utilizing the latest in clinical science to improve adolescents outcomes.

 Nursing is an integrated part of the treatment team at Clementine.
-Nurses assess adolescents needs on a twenty-four hour basis, coordinating with medical doctors, psychiatrists, registered dietitians and therapists.
-Nurses will complete a full nursing assessment and develop care plans using a sophisticated assessment tool specifically developed to care for your adolescent and the identified needs will be addressed on an ongoing basis until resolved.
+Nurses continually assess adolescents and coordinating with medical doctors, psychiatrists, registered dietitians and therapists.

 WE'RE HERE TO HELP